janelu9/flash-finetuning/README.md

 The engine was designed to save checkpoint through background process by default to save more time for training. **Don't save checkpoint too frequently** unless you disable checkpoint in background via the argument '`--background_executor none`' to avoid out of CPU memory.

-Setting `partition_method` to be`fast` will always get a faster training when memory are enough.
+Setting `partition_method` to be `fast` will always get a faster training when GPU memory are enough.

 #### Checkpoint Conversion